NanoComp/meep/doc/docs/Python_User_Interface.md

 ### Data Visualization

 This module provides basic visualization functionality for the simulation domain.
-The spirit of the module is to provide functions that can be called with *no customization options whatsoever* and will do useful relevant things by default, but which can also be customized in cases where you *do* want to take the time to spruce up the output.
+The intent of the module is to provide functions that can be called with *no customization options whatsoever* and will do useful relevant things by default, but which can also be customized in cases where you *do* want to take the time to spruce up the output.
 The `Simulation` class provides the following methods:

 <a id="Simulation.plot2D"></a>